Capsular Contracture: All You Need to Know

-- There is evidence that laying of a specially prepared tissue around the implant may diminish the recurrence of contracture but these materials are still investigational and not yet approved by the Food & Drug Administration (FDA) for routine treatment.
+- There is evidence that laying a specially prepared tissue around the implant may diminish contracture recurrence.
+However, these materials are still investigational and not yet approved by the Food & Drug Administration (FDA) for routine treatment.

 However, you should also note that not all cases of capsular contracture need surgical treatment.
 Mild cases may not progress or even be visible.